DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **About stealing** - Now you need to be crouched to steal items, which aren't the ones in containers.
 Finally I won't steal something by accident.
 * **About knocking** - Now you can knock on locked doors by activating them.
 Good for roleplaying and also useful.
 * **About Clairvoyance** - Now it is much more useful overall.
 Just try it out (be sure that you have an active quest in your journal).
+* **About being underwater** - Now you cee your oxygen meter while underwater, so you will know how much time you have before comitting to drowning.
 * **About being neutral during the Civil War** - Now you can become Thane of Eastmarch without licking Ulfric's boots (that means getting Hjerim, Calder the Housecarl, unblocking Korvanjund and much more).
 If you want to learn more, click [here](https://www.nexusmods.com/skyrimspecialedition/mods/21176).
 * **About Aela** - Now Aela in a way is much more unique than other followers.
 Pick her on a tough adventure to learn how.
 * **About werewolves** - Now there are much more of them than in vanilla Skyrim.
 And be accurate as now there is another way of becoming a werewolf, which you will maybe discover after fighting with them.